To report improper discharges to storm drains on Western Michigan University property:

 It is important to monitor the storm drains all across campus as well as develop a campus-wide reporting system for suspicious discharges, eliminate illicit discharges, and share our data with others in our watershed who are also working to improve water quality.
 This ensures that nothing harmful to our aquatic ecosystems or our drinking water enters our state surface waters.

-Environmental Safety and Emergency Management is active in educating the campus community on the dangers of improper hazardous waste disposal and how to protect our surface water and groundwater supplies.
+Environmental Health and Safety is active in educating the campus community on the dangers of improper hazardous waste disposal and how to protect our surface water and groundwater supplies.
 Every person on campus has a role in assisting with the implementation of the requirements of the stormwater permit.
 See the section entitled "What we can do as members of the WMU and Kalamazoo community" for more detailed information.

 There are two piping systems that collect water: a storm drain system and a sanitary sewer system.
 The sanitary sewers mainly connect to buildings and collect water that is not clean enough to empty directly into local water systems, such as water from toilets, bathtubs, or sinks.
 This water flows to a wastewater treatment plant where solids are removed and the water is chemically disinfected before being released, safe for fish and riparian wildlife.